 For optimisation to be carried out data must be a sent to a different cloud sever, this time one that is run by the 3rd party provider.
 Sometimes data is sent there “as well as” to the heat pump manufacture, but sometimes it is sent “instead of”, meaning that the manufactures remote assistance platform will no longer function and all remote assistance functionally must instead be carried out exclusively by the 3rd party optimiser.

-Optimisation uses machine learning to adjust the heat pump setting, with the aim of providing the desired comfort level for the minimum cost.
+Optimisation uses machine learning to adjust the heat pump settings, with the aim of providing the desired comfort level for the minimum cost.
 The 3rd party optimisers use algorithms that look at the heat pump data over time and learn how the heat pump behaves.
 They will also learn the behaviour patterns of the tenants and develop an understanding of the thermal performance of the dwelling.
 The machine learning then combines this with data from other sources such as the weather forecast and (where relevant) upcoming changes in electricity price.
 Using all this data the machine learning will modify the heat pump settings, adjusting variables such as set point and flow temperature to try and provide the desired comfort level for the lowest possible price.
 Suppliers quote a range of potential savings, with X% being the maximum saving we have seen quoted.
 We believe that further independent, real world studies should be undertaken to provide better accuracy of savings from these systems.

 Advantages